The Fitness Calculator

-In these analyses we included almost 40 000 participants from the HUNT study and followed them for up to 17 years.
-The results highlight why the Fitness Calculator can be an extremely simple and useful tool in prevention strategies for lifestyle diseases.
+In these analyses we included almost 40,000 participants from the HUNT study and followed them for up to 17 years.
+The results highlight that the Fitness Calculator can be an extremely simple and useful tool in prevention strategies against lifestyle diseases.

-Answers from more than 730,000 healthy persons have made it possible for us to create a database on the fitness levels for people in different countries and continents.
-Such database could in combination with the Fitness Calculator potentially be used by health services in all countries to identify population groups and individual patients with especially high risk of cardiovascular disease and other noncommunicable diseases.
+Answers from more than 730,000 healthy persons have made it possible for us to create a database on the fitness levels for people in different countries and on all continents.
+The database could – in combination with the Fitness Calculator – potentially be used by health services in all countries to identify population groups and individual patients with especially high risk of cardiovascular disease and other non-communicable diseases.

 Some results from the database:

 - The average man in the world has a fitness number of 50.4

 - The average woman in the world has a fitness number of 40.6

 - The average man sits 7.2 hours a day